danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ## While()

 By going through the tofu example, we can see object-oriented programming is highly organized and concrete even though objects are abstracted from the world.
+It's worth adding here that OOP is designed in this way

 The movement between abstract and concrete states is important here, not least as a means to underpin a critical approach too.
 Matthew Fuller and Andrew Goffey suggest that this kind of modeling of the world is a socialtechnical practice, as they put it "compressing and abstracting relations operative at different scales of reality, composing new forms of agency",[^FullerGoffey] and such agency lies at the computational and material arrangement of everyday encounters.

 Computerized objects produce a different perspective that affect how we perceive the world.
 Who design the objects?
 We are indeed entering the mind of the programmer/designer who has their own worldview.
 Game may be a good example especially the apparent persistent sexualisation of female characters.
 The cultural implication is significant if we aware how much we interact with various objects, even just simply buttons, sliders, check boxes and each of the object has it own affordances and agency.